PHYSICIAN SPOTLIGHT: Dr. Garni Barkhoudarian, Neurosurgeon and Teacher

 Part of what Dr. Barkhoudarian does is teach others about neurosurgery.
 His experience and expertise as a neurosurgeon translate directly into his involvement in education.
 Dr. Barkhoudarian helps staff the pituitary clinic at Harbor/UCLA, teaching endocrinology and neurosurgery residents the intricacies of pituitary tumor patient management.
 On a national level, he is the managing editor of the Self-Assessment in Neurological Surgery (SANS), a committee within the Congress of Neurological Surgeons (CNS) that writes examinations for assessment of residents, fellows and practicing neurosurgeons.
 Many of these questions are used for the American Board of Neurological Surgery (ABNS) written exam.
 Additionally, he teaches courses nationally and internationally to help advance minimally invasive and endoscopic surgical techniques.

-In 2012, Dr. Barkhoudarian established the Minimally Invasive and Endoscopic Microdissection Laboratory at the John Wayne Cancer Institute, part of Providence Saint John’s Heath Center.
+In 2012, Dr. Barkhoudarian established the Minimally Invasive and Endoscopic Microdissection Laboratory at the Saint John’s Cancer Institute, part of Providence Saint John’s Heath Center.
 As director, he trains clinical and international fellows on the nuances of surgical anatomy.

 In addition, the Pacific Brain Tumor Center offers highly competitive clinical and international neurosurgical fellowships that provide surgeons with a multidisciplinary experience in a busy center of excellence.
 “The brain is a fascinating, delicate and complex organ.
 The only way that a surgeon can hone their craft is by practicing.
 At the lab, our fellows can actually see and analyze the structures that they will be concentrating on in the operating room.”